 Knowing when kids are constipated can be tricky – especially when they are so young that they cannot verbalize their symptoms.

-- Rectal bleeding (this symptom might be a sign of a serious condition, consult your pediatrician)
+Rectal bleeding (bleeding from the anal passage).
+This may be a sign of a serious condition.

-- Keep Track of Bowel Movements – Encourage Regular Bathroom Trips – Constipation can occur when kids “hold it” too long.
+1. Keep track of your child's bowel movements.
+Encourage your child to make regular visits to the bathroom.
+Constipation can occur when kids “hold it” too long.
 Set a timer during potty training to remind kids to try more often.
-And remember to remind older kids, too, that it’s not good to “hold it” too long.
+Remember to remind the older kids too, that it’s not good to “hold it” too long.

-- Talk Openly About Bathroom Habits – Some kids find using the bathroom and talking about it embarrassing.
-Make sure you stay neutral or even positive when discussing bathroom habits with your child so she feels comfortable with it, too.
+2. Talk openly about bathroom habits.
+Some kids find using the bathroom and talking about it embarrassing.
+Make sure you stay neutral or even positive when discussing bathroom habits with your child so he/she feels comfortable with it and does not shy away.

-- Consult With Your Physician – If you suspect your child may be suffering from constipation for the first time, consult your physician.
-Sometimes constipation can be from illness or even certain medications.
-Your child’s physician can help to rule either of these out.
+4. Consult with your paediatrician/physician.
+If you suspect your child may be suffering from constipation for the first time, consult your paediatrician/physician.
+Sometimes, constipation can be due to an illness or certain medications.
+Your child’s paediatrician/physician can help to rule either of these out.

-- Make your little one eats plenty of fiber-rich fruits like apples, oranges, pears, figs or raspberries.
+- Make your little one eat plenty of fiber-rich fruits like apples, oranges, pears, figs, or raspberries.
 Don’t peel off the outer skin of fruits like apples and pears, so that your kid gets enough fiber.